LineaLabs/lineapy/docs/source/support/faq.rst

 However, SQLite has several limitations, one of which is that it does not support multiple concurrent writes to a database (it will result in a database lock).
 Such concurrent writes to a database can happen, for instance, when multiple scripts or notebook sessions are running at the same time.
-If your SQLite is locked, you can unlock it by killing the exact process locking the file.
+If your SQLite is locked, you can unlock it by terminating the exact process locking the file.
 Specifically, navigate to your home directory and run:

 .. code:: bash